trueNetLab logo

 FeatureDetails

-WAF file-size limitConfigurable up to 1 GB
+WAF file size limitConfigurable up to 1 GB

-Security telemetryReal-time monitoring of OS-file changes
+Security telemetryReal-time monitoring of OS file changes

-DHCP improvementsIPv6 prefixes /48–/64, RA/DHCPv6 enabled
+DHCP improvementsIPv6 prefixes /48 to /64, RA/DHCPv6 enabled

-Path MTU DiscoveryFixes TLS-decryption errors with ML-KEM
+Path MTU DiscoveryFixes TLS decryption errors with ML-KEM

-NAT64IPv6-to-IPv4 in explicit-proxy mode
+NAT64IPv6-to-IPv4 in explicit proxy mode

 Licensing changes

-Although not new to Sophos Firewall v21.5, it’s worth noting that Sophos has lifted the vCPU limits for virtual, software and cloud licences.
-Licences are now tied to CPU cores, giving much more flexibility in cloud environments (Sophos Licensing Update).
+Although not new in Sophos Firewall v21.5, it is worth mentioning that Sophos has removed RAM restrictions for virtual, software, and cloud licenses.
+Licenses are now limited by CPU cores, which increases flexibility in cloud environments (Sophos license update).

-Final words
+Final Words

-Until next update, Joe
+Until next update,